Code-Institute-Submissions/Wexford_Dictionary_Project/README.md

 ## View Project

-* The code used to develop this memory game can be viewed [here](https://github.com/Murphj99/Wexford_Dictionary_Project)
+* The code used to develop this slang dictionary application can be viewed [here](https://github.com/Murphj99/Wexford_Dictionary_Project)
-* The live version of the Game deployed using [Heroku](https://dashboard.heroku.com/apps/wexforddictionaryproject) can be viewed here [WexfordDictionary](https://wexforddictionaryproject.herokuapp.com/)
+* The live version of the application was deployed using [Heroku](https://dashboard.heroku.com/apps/wexforddictionaryproject) and can be viewed here [WexfordDictionary](https://wexforddictionaryproject.herokuapp.com/)

 ## Acknowledgements